Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

 The word naan comes from nan e sangak, which translates to bread baked on hot pebbles.
 Naan is made with flour, yogurt, yeast, and sugar.
 These elements create a light and fluffy bread.
-Adding finely minced garlic toasted in butter produces a new dimension to the classic naan.
+Adding finely minced garlic, toasted in butter, produces a new dimension to the classic naan.
+The naan is flattened and placed in a hot tandoor oven, where it puffs up and browns in spots.
+The best part about this recipe is that you don’t need a tandoor oven to make naan at home.
+You can use a regular frying pan or a tawa, a flat pan for cooking flatbreads.

 Active dry yeast, Sugar, Warm water, All-purpose flour, Salt, Whole milk yogurt, Butter, Vegetable oil, Garlic cloves, Chopped Parsley.

-Activate the Yeast: Heat one cup of water in the microwave.
+Heat one cup of water in the microwave.
 Test the temperature to ensure the water is not hot; it should be lukewarm.
 Add two teaspoons of warm water to a small bowl.
 Add two teaspoons of dry active yeast to the bowl.
 Add one teaspoon of sugar to the bowl.

 Lightly mix the ingredients and set aside.
 Wait five to eight minutes, and you will see these poofs of clouds, known as the yeasty, bubbly pockets that form on the surface of the yeast mixture.
-This shows that the yeast is alive! 😃.
+This shows that the yeast is alive!
 If it does not activate, the yeast is stale, or the water is hot.
 Yeast is an essential element of the fermentation process.
 Once the yeast has activated, move on to the next step.

-Mix the ingredients: Add the flour to a bowl.
-Add salt.
-Add whole milk yogurt to the bowl.
-Add olive oil and warm water to the bowl.
-Add the activated yeast and mix well.
-This mixing process is called kneading; it takes approximately seven to eight minutes to combine the wet and dry ingredients.
-Use your hands or a hand mixer.
-Cover your garlic naan mix with cling wrap and set aside.
-It has to rest for approximately 45 minutes to one hour.
+In a bowl, combine the flour and salt.
+Next, add whole milk yogurt, olive oil, and warm water to the mixture.
+Incorporate the activated yeast and mix all the ingredients thoroughly.
+This process, known as kneading, should take about seven to eight minutes to fully combine the wet and dry ingredients.
+You can use your hands or a hand mixer for this.
+Once mixed, cover the garlic naan dough with cling wrap and set it aside to rest for approximately 45 minutes to one hour.

-Garlic Butter: Finely chop the garlic.
-Preheat a pan on medium-low heat.
-Add butter and finely minced garlic to the pan.
-Cook for two minutes.
-Remove and set aside.
+Finely chop the garlic.
+Preheat a pan over medium-low heat.
+Add butter and the finely minced garlic to the pan.
+Cook for two minutes, then remove and set aside.
 Finely chop the parsley.
+You do not need a tandoor to make Garlic naan at home.
+A tandoor can provide a smoky flavour; however, you can accomplish similar results with a cast-iron skillet or a regular pan.